The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling.md

 New action: Stalwart Soul.
 This is the second hit of your AoE combo, and yes, that's a gap of 57 levels in between.
 Stalwart Soul will ramp up your mana generation enough to use TBN on cooldown with a little bit of surplus.
 Feel free to dump mana at the start of a pull before reverting to the priority system of spending all your mana on TBN and only using the free Floods that your broken TBNs grant.

-Stalwart Soul can also opens up a more advanced technique for getting five GCD Blood Weapon windows outside of Delirium by banking 100 blood and using Unleash->Blood Weapon->Quietus->Quietus->Stalwart Soul->Quietus->Unleash.
+Stalwart Soul can also opens up a more advanced technique for getting five GCD Blood Weapon windows outside of Delirium by banking 100 blood and using Unleash -> Blood Weapon -> Quietus -> Quietus -> Stalwart Soul-> Quietus->Unleash.

 \- SE Combo on one or two targets.